Nota-NetsPresso/RaCGEval/README.md

 - Query from out-of-database

 ### Dataset statistics
-The number of samples in the RaCAV dataset for each library and answerability type is shown in the table below.
+The number of samples in the RaCGEval dataset for each library and answerability type is shown in the table below.
 Every generated query is cross-checked by the 4 annotators.

 | Libraries | #Answerable | #Partially answerable | #Unanswerable | Canonical solution | Test code |
 |:---:|:---:|:---:|:---:|:---:|:---:|